eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 ## Impossibilities Achieved

-As mentioned in my [April fools post](../condorcet-approval/){:target="_blank"}, Approval voting is the only Condorcet method that escapes the Condorcet paradox.
+As mentioned in my [April Fools' post](../condorcet-approval/){:target="_blank"}, Approval voting is the only Condorcet method that escapes the Condorcet paradox.
 Approval voting determines the societal ranking, and pairwise defeats, of candidates via the number of approvals.
 If Alice gets more approvals than Bob, then Alice defeats Bob in a pairwise comparison.
 And since numbers don't cycle, neither does Approval.
 As a [two-tiered Condorcet method](../condorcet-approval/){:target="_blank"}, Approval is a Condorcet method that never has a paradox, so the Approval winner(s) are always at least weak Condorcet winners.

 Therefore, Approval escapes the Condorcet paradox, and thus escapes the problems that come with it.
 Cycles are the source of many criterion failures in Condorcet methods, such as the failure of participation, strategyproofness, and IIA.